HomeGymAdvice.comUpdated April 2026

 Buy Olympic.
 Full stop.

 All modern racks, bumper plates, weight plate storage, and serious gym equipment uses the Olympic 50mm spec.
 Standard bars are a dead end — you will eventually want to upgrade everything around the bar, and none of it will be compatible.
 The BodyPower and Mirafit M3 are both Olympic bars.
+Commit to Olympic from day one.

 ---